andreychemist/andreychemist.github.io/pages/faq.md

 But I don’t know yet if anyone could pay the fee using the foreign credit card.

-# Is the Form ETA-750B required?
+# Is the Form ETA-750B or ETA Form 9089 required?

-This form is briefly mentioned in the instructions for I-140 and in 8 CFR, Section 204.5(k)(4)(ii).
+Form ETA-750B is briefly mentioned in the instructions for I-140 and in 8 CFR, Section 204.5(k)(4)(ii).
 It was not clear for me if this form was required for the EB1-A petition.
 But I read in an online forum that someone filing the EB1-A petition received the RFE asking to provide this form ETA-750B.
 So I decided to attach it as well.

-The form can be found here: <https://www.foreignlaborcert.doleta.gov/pdf/eta750b1.pdf>
+But it seems that [the latest edition of ETA-750B](https://www.foreignlaborcert.doleta.gov/pdf/eta750b1.pdf) expired in 2017.
+I read that the new requirement is to submit the much longer ETA Form 9089.
+I have no experience with this form and I couldn't find its latest version that had not expired.

 # What is the RFE?